Chunkys0up7/AttemptTwoPractioner/docs/DEVLOG.md

 ---
 ## [YYYY-MM-DD] Performance Monitoring Recovery (Backend)
-- Implemented, tested, and documented /metrics/dashboard endpoint for dashboard visualization.
+- Implemented, tested, and documented /metrics/report endpoint for alerting logic (high latency triggers alert).
-- Next: Add or update tests for performance monitoring and dashboard endpoints as required by the checklist.
+- Next: Review and update API and technical documentation for performance monitoring endpoints and alerting as required by the checklist.
 ---